Legal requirements for UK food businesses

 If you run a food business in the UK, you must comply with the relevant legislation.
 Here’s a quick recap and the most recent developments to bring you up to date:

 1 October 2021 – New allergen labelling requirements apply to pre-packed for direct sale foods

 To prepare for these changes, food businesses should check if The UK Food Information Amendment, also known as ‘Natasha’s Law‘, affects them and what they need to do to comply.
 The allergen labelling requirements apply to a category of food called ‘prepacked for direct sale’ (PPDS).
 This is food packaged at the same place it is offered to consumers.
 It can include food that customers select themselves, as well as pre-wrapped products kept behind a counter.
 It can also include some food sold at mobile or temporary outlets.
-Check if your business sells PPDS food with the FSA’s allergen and ingredients food labelling tool.
+Read our blog for more information on this new legislation.

 1 January 2021 – EU references in FSA guidance documents